 This post may seem a little self serving but more and more we are not only having to redesign clients websites , but insisting on it.
 (We have now merged our web design service with our other offerings to be more in line with this idea).
 So before you even consider having an SEO company work on your site, make sure it’s ready to be worked on or it might end up costing you a lot more in the long run.

 Finally, in relation to inbound links, a really good website design that pays attention to both style and standards can obtain a massive influx of high quality links and traffic by being included in the plethora of web design and CSS showcase galleries.
 These can be a huge boost to site authority and give a much need initial boost to any SEO efforts.

-* This will be the final semi-self serving post of the year :) What do you think of the new design?
+* This will be the final semi-self serving digital marketing agency post of the year :) What do you think of the new design?